Jordan Roth: Philanthropy

 In 2007, Roth created Givenik.com, a service that allowed theater-goers to buy discounted tickets and give 5% of their ticket price to the charity of their choice.
 Givenik.com supported over 500 charitable organizations.
 As of 2020, it has ceased operations.

 Roth supports organizations working for the arts, the city and for LGBTQ equality.
-He serves on the Board of Trustees for Freedom To Marry and Broadway Cares/Equity Fights AIDS and the Board of Governors for the Broadway League.
+He serves on the board of trustees for Freedom To Marry and Broadway Cares/Equity Fights AIDS and the Board of Governors for the Broadway League.
 He also supports the LGBTQ+ Suicide Prevention Hotline and The Trevor Project, a hotline for young people in crisis.

 On October 17, 2016, Roth and Harvey Weinstein collaborated to produce Broadway for Hillary, a one-night fundraiser hosted by Billy Crystal, featuring Julia Roberts, Lin-Manuel Miranda, Hugh Jackman, Sarah Jessica Parker, Emily Blunt, Angela Bassett, Neil Patrick Harris, and Helen Mirren.

 Personal life

 In June 2003, Roth met Richie Jackson, a talent manager and executive producer.
 They married in September 2012.
-He is co-parent of Jackson Foo Wong, Jackson's son with his former partner, B.D.
-Wong.
+He is co-parent of Jackson Foo Wong, Jackson's son with his former partner, BD Wong.
 Roth's son with Jackson, Levi Emmanuel Roth, was born through surrogacy in 2016.